 Find art pieces and exhibitions by local artists at ArtYard (artyard.org), Frenchtown’s contemporary art venue.
 Next, head to the center of town to Olive with a Twist (olivewithatwist.com) where a variety of gourmet olives, vinegars and cheeses await.
 For dinner, stop by The National Hotel (thenationalhotelnj.com), for dishes like wagyu beef petite filet and saffron shrimp risotto.

 Lititz, PA proclaims itself the “Coolest Small Town in America,” so why not visit this summer and see why?
 Settle down in the afternoon for a cup of tea at A Tea Affair (ateaaffairlititz.com), where traditional luncheon, garden and high tea ceremonies are served.
 Then, for dinner, enjoy purple potato gnocchi and grilled coriander tuna at Per Diem, located inside Hotel Rock (hotelrocklititz.com), Lititz’s new sleek entertainment campus.

 At The Looking Glass Art Gallery (lookingglassartgallery.com), you’ll find landscape pieces that speak to local and national audiences.
 Before dinner, enjoy tapas at Glass at the Ledges Hotel (ledgeshotel.com) where they pair the best American spirits with their small plates.
 Enjoy dinner at The Settlers Inn (thesettlersinn.com), where seasonal menus are prepared with the freshest ingredients from farms in the area, with items like the tarragon velouté salmon and filet mignon with cabernet reduction.

-Photos courtesy of Brands
+Photography by: Photos courtesy of Brands